Privacy Statement

 • Article 6(1)(d) of the GDPR for the processing of personal data necessary to protect the vital interests of the data subject or another natural person.

-We process the personal data that are necessary to carry out our activities and operations in a sustainable, user-friendly, secure and reliable manner.
-In particular, such personal data may fall into the categories of inventory and contact data, browser and device data, content data, meta or marginal data and usage data, location data, sales data and contract and payment data.
+We process the personal data necessary to carry out our activities and operations in a long-term, human-centred, secure and reliable manner.
+The personal data processed may, in particular, fall into the categories of browser and device data, content data, communication data, metadata, usage data, master data, including inventory and contact data, location data, transaction data, contract data, and payment data.
+The personal data may also constitute sensitive personal data.

-We also process personal data that we receive from third parties, obtain from publicly accessible sources or collect in the course of our activities and operations, if and to the extent that such processing is permitted for legal reasons.
+We also process personal data that we receive from third parties, obtain from publicly accessible sources, or collect in the course of carrying out our activities and operations, insofar as such processing is permitted.

 We process personal data about applicants to the extent that it is necessary for assessing their suitability for an employment relationship or for the subsequent performance of an employment contract.
 The necessary personal data results in particular from the information requested, for example in the context of a job advertisement.
 We also process personal data that applicants voluntarily provide or publish, in particular as part of cover letters, CVs and other application documents as well as online profiles.